classclock/manuals/README.md

 # ClassClock Manuals

-This repository contains the source code of various ClassClock manuals.
-Each one is written in LaTeX and is contained in its own folder along with any supplementary materials needed.
+This repository contains various ClassClock manuals.
+Each one has its own folder containing the LaTeX source code along with any supplementary materials (such as images).

+These manuals were largely inspired by/adapted from a "mini training manual" assignment from a Professional Communications class and are split into different topics for different stakeholders:

+- **Admin Interface User Training Manual** - This manual is intended to provide an overview of the basic features and operation of the ClassClock Admin Interface, including adding, removing, and updating bell schedules.

 ## Generating